Aircloak/aircloak/manual_tests.md

   login=login_you_created
   psql -h $hostname -p $port -U $login -d GamesAndPlayers
   ```
+- [ ] Supply an incorrect password and validate that authentication fails
 - Supply the created password
 - [ ] Check that `\dt` shows a list of tables, including analyst tables and views
 - [ ] Run this query: